Guides

 Watch mode monitors your filesystem for changes and automatically rebuilds reports.
 It uses OS-level filesystem events (inotify on Linux, kqueue on macOS/BSD, ReadDirectoryChangesW on Windows) for instant detection.

-zigzag run --path ./src --watch
+zigzag run --paths ./src --watch

 How it works: